Interpretability as Alignment: Making Internal Understanding a Design Principle: Mechanistic Interpretability: From Circuits to Alignment

-Nonetheless, MI offers capabilities that other alignment approaches currently lack.
-Most behavioral methods—such as reinforcement learning from human feedback (RLHF) or red teaming—focus on aligning outputs, without addressing how those outputs are generated.
-A model may behave acceptably while relying on unsafe or deceptive reasoning processes \cite{geiger2023causal, robertkirk2025causalinterpretability}.
-MI provides tools for interrogating and, eventually, modifying these internal processes, enabling alignment at the level of reasoning rather than just performance.
-This makes MI a critical research direction for the alignment community.
-It reframes the challenge from shaping external behavior to understanding internal cognition.
-As argued in the Princeton Alignment Project and related work, interpretability is essential for building AI systems that are auditable, verifiable, and amenable to human oversight \cite{Kcyras, carlsmith2022power}.
+Nonetheless, MI offers unique capabilities for alignment.
+Figure~\ref{fig:mechinterp-diagram} provides a conceptual overview of mechanistic interpretability approaches and their applications.
+Behavioral methods like RLHF focus on outputs without addressing internal reasoning, potentially leaving unsafe or deceptive processes intact \cite{robertkirk2025causalinterpretability}.
+MI provides tools for interrogating and modifying internal processes, enabling alignment at the reasoning level rather than just performance.
+This positions MI as essential for building auditable, verifiable AI systems \cite{Kcyras, carlsmith2022power}.
+By exposing causal pathways and enabling targeted interventions, MI supports governance frameworks like the EU AI Act while respecting bounded-opacity principles \cite{lobox2025opacity}.
+Future progress depends on scalable toolchains, robust benchmarks, and hybrid approaches combining mechanistic insights with behavioral fine-tuning \cite{JacobHilton2025, Carla2025}.

-Future progress in MI will likely depend on several factors: the development of scalable interpretability toolchains, more robust benchmarks, and closer integration with behavioral alignment and safety strategies.
-Hybrid approaches—where mechanistic insights inform or constrain behavioral fine-tuning—may offer a path forward \cite{JacobHilton2025, Carla2025}.
-While MI alone cannot solve the alignment problem, it remains one of the most direct avenues for understanding and shaping how AI systems reason—and, ultimately, for ensuring that they do so in ways that serve human goals.